miracle-land/mln-did/drivers/did-io/README.md

 })
 ```

-where PAYER_KEY is the private key of the transaction payer on solana
+where PAYER_KEY is the private key of the transaction payer on miraland
 and OWNER_KEY is the public key of the owner of the DID,
 both encrypted as base58 strings.